Samsung Galaxy Z Fold 7 PhoneArena Camera Score revealed: The 200MP sensor helps, but not enough

 It will probably take a few generations before we get higher-res ultrawide and periscope cameras on Samsung's foldable phones, and those days can't come soon enough.

-The Galaxy Z Fold 7 will have two selfie cameras, just like all of its predecessors.
+The Galaxy Z Fold 7 has two selfie cameras, just like all of its predecessors.

 This time around, however, the inner selfie camera of the Galaxy Z Fold 7 has been upgraded to 10MP, a pretty major improvement over the 4MP one on most previous Folds.
 It's no longer under the display but rather a standard punch-hole, a rare admittance of defeat for Samsung.
 The other selfie camera, the one on the cover screen, has the same specs: a 10MP sensor with the same 1.12µm pixels.